Calysto/chuck/docs/API.md

-## Getting started
+## Chuck Interface

-Before you can write programs in chuck, you need to have a chuck server running.
+NOTE: Before you can write programs in chuck, you need to have a chuck server running.
+See https://github.com/Calysto/chuck/blob/master/README.md

-Now import the Myro and ChucK modules:
+Import the ChucK modules:

 ```python
 from chuck import *